RuslanKhis/rumi-analytica/README.md

 ### 1. Integrating ADK with a Custom FastAPI Backend

 A primary goal of this project is to demonstrate how to move beyond standalone agent scripts.
-While the Google Agent Development Kit (ADK) provides powerful tools for building agents, most tutorials demonstrate its use via the built-in `adk run` command, which launches a simple, self-contained UI.
+While the Google Agent Development Kit (ADK) provides powerful tools for building agents, most tutorials demonstrate its use via the built-in `adk web` command, which launches a simple, self-contained UI.
 This leaves a significant gap for developers aiming to integrate agentic logic into a production-grade, custom API backend.

 This application deliberately treats the ADK as a library within a standard FastAPI application.
 The key to this integration is the `google.adk.runtime.Runner` class.
 The architecture follows a clean separation of concerns, as illustrated in the `main.py` file.